SodaWithoutSparkles/revanced-troubleshooting-guide/step-by-step/06-select-patches.md

 _This is moved to non-default patch in patch version `2.188.0`._
 !!!

+!!!
+If you WANT to change the default selection, turn on the option at ReVanced Manager settings > Enable changing selection.
+It is right below "Auto update patches" option.
+!!!

 ==- Last time I patched un-successfully / Re-patching / not patching for the first time
 1. Click "Select patches" or "Selected patches"
 2. In the select patches view, choose "Default"